In my role as a Wedding DJ and Master of Ceremonies, I am often asked for advice about how to handle the speeches.

-It’s one of the highlights of the day, an awesome opportunity for the Groom to show wit and charm and with everyone on his side, the Groom will have the floor to himself!
+It’s one of the highlights of the day!
+An awesome opportunity for the Groom to show wit and charm and with everyone on his side, he will have the floor to himself!
 In his speech he will be expected to thank:

 - The Father of the Bride for his toast and welcoming him into the family.

 - Guests for coming, especially those who have travelled long distances.